bond-lab/JPC1/tasks/lcmap/README.md

                             "Page": page_num + 1
                         })

-                # 2. Look for explicit mentions of "Source Domain" and "Target Domain"
+# 2. Look for explicit mentions of "Source Domain" and "Target Domain
 # (Simple text scraping for proximity)
 if "Source Domain" in text and "Target Domain" in text:
                     # Extract lines that might contain the mapping
                     lines = text.split('\n')
                     for line in lines: